 TikTok 101 — Step 15

-Lighting: Until I hopped aboard the TikTok train, I thought ring lights were only for beauty bloggers…wrong!
+Use good lighting.
+Until I hopped aboard the TikTok train, I thought ring lights were only for beauty bloggers…wrong!
 If you wanna level up, go get yourself a ring light.
 I purchased this one but quickly figured out why it was the cheapest.
 It’s janky…but if you’re just dipping your toes into the TikTok waters, it does the job.
 This one is in my cart, and I promise to report back on quality.

 If you liked this post, check out my TikTok tutorial on how to record multiple clips within the TikTok app for perfect timing.

-More Social Media Tips and Tricks
+More Social Media Tips and TikTok Tricks